Name317/317Fun/README.md

 ---

 ## This repositorie is for share `Ztl-Article (Ztl's Article)`
-But there's nothing here, `.html files` are not entirely trustworthy.
+See, nothing here, `.html files` are not entirely trustworthy.